bisesh7/Roomers/README.md

-Below is a sample `README.md` for your project.
-You can customize it further to suit your specific needs, additional features, or instructions.

----

-# Roomers Front

 **Live Demo:** [roomers.space](https://roomers.space)

 This is a **Next.js** application built with React, Firebase, and various libraries to facilitate user authentication, form handling, styling, and more.
 It aims to provide a platform for users to share and find rental reviews.